tinker1234/PyCaster/README.md

 PyCaster is a live radio streamer.
 You can stream MP3 files live to as many clients as possible, it uses twisted for most of the heavy stuff and is 100% open source. server up at: [radio](https://otku.ga:4446/)

+# What's new?
+1. PyCaster server now contains a home page
+2. When no source is connected it'll output a message saying so on /<anything but resource>

+# What's coming?

+1. D.J client using wxpython
+2. better documentation
+3. an actual mini template for http side of server

 # Server.py

 ```python